 - For Sunday returns, compare both live before departing.
 Woodlands can still recover faster when its higher throughput starts clearing the evening wave.

-- If you are traveling during May 27 to June 1 specifically, pair this with our Hari Raya Haji and Vesak cluster guide because that opening window behaves differently from the rest of June.
+- If you are looking at the opening May 27 to June 1 cluster, treat our Hari Raya Haji and Vesak cluster guide as archived historical context because that window has passed.

 Bus Options and RTS Status